VINTERGATAN-GM: The cosmological imprints of early mergers on Milky-Way-mass galaxies: Chemodynamical signatures of high-redshift merger histories

-To quantify this trend in more detail, we extract the kinematics of the stellar population, excluding the innermost, bulge-dominated stars (i.e. stars with $2 \leq r \leq 50\, \kpc$) and show their azimuthal and radial velocity fractional distributions in Figure~\ref{fig:vrvphi}.
-All merger scenarios with a well-ordered disc component (first four columns; the right-most galaxy showcases counter-rotating inner and outer kinematics, hence its misalignement in this plot) exhibit a bimodal kinematic distribution, with (i) a population of stars with positive azimuthal velocities rotating with the disc (highlighted by the orange boxes), which links into (ii) a population of stars with small azimuthal velocities over a large radial extent (purple boxes).
-This latter population of radially-biased stars is highly reminiscent of the GSE population in the Milky Way (e.g. \citealt{Belokurov2018, Helmi2018}), which is key to claims that our Galaxy underwent a large merger around $z\approx2$.
+To quantify this trend in the stellar halo in more detail, we extract the kinematics of the stellar population, excluding the innermost, bulge-dominated stars (i.e. stars with $2 \leq r \leq 50\, \kpc$) and show their azimuthal and radial velocity fractional distributions in Figure~\ref{fig:vrvphi}.
+All merger scenarios with a well-ordered disc component (first four columns; the right-most galaxy showcases counterrotating inner and outer kinematics, hence its misalignement in this plot) exhibit a bimodal kinematic distribution, with (i) a population of stars with positive azimuthal velocities rotating with the disc (highlighted by the orange boxes), which links into (ii) a population of stars with small azimuthal velocities over a large radial extent (purple boxes).
+This latter population of radially biased stars is highly reminiscent of the GSE population in the Milky Way (e.g. \citealt{Belokurov2018, Helmi2018}), which is key to claims that our Galaxy underwent a large merger around $z\approx2$.

 However, we recover this orbital structure in each of our galaxies with ordered rotation (first fourth columns), whether our merger at $z\approx2$ is enhanced to become a major event (stellar mass ratio up to 1:4; fourth panel) or decreased to a minor event (down to a merger ratio less than 1:20; left-most).
 We further extract the number of stars on radial orbits by integrating the distribution within the purple boxes and quote it in each panel.
 Despite their diversity in early merger history and final galactic structure, all four galaxies have nearly identical absolute number of stars on radial orbits, changing by at most thirty per cent across scenarios.
 This is comparable to changes in overall stellar mass (numbers in Figure~\ref{fig:phasespace}) and to variations when observing the galaxy at different nearby timestamps (Section~\ref{sec:chemodynamics:radialdebrisevolution}).